morinokami/twitter-image-downloader/README.md

 ## Testing

-Install dependencies for testing and enter `pytest` command like this:
+Install dependencies for testing and run tests like this:

 ```sh
 $ gi clone git@github.com:morinokami/twitter-image-downloader.git